isage/Adrenaline/docs/src/08-CfwConfiguration.md

 ### CPU/BUS clock speed in PSP game/app

-Configures the CPU/BUS clock speed on when the system is running a PSP game, PSP app or PSP homebrew
+Configures the CPU/BUS clock speed on when the system is running a PSP game, PSP app or PSP homebrew.

 #### Options: